Zombie Cambridge Analytica told 'death' can't save it from the law

 The UK Information Commissioner's Office has told Cambridge Analytica's parent company SCL Elections to comply with an academic's data request, or else.

-US-based boffin Professor David Carroll (of the Parsons School of Design in New York) had filed a subject access request (SAR) in the UK, because American law didn't give him any way to get Cambridge Analytica's owner to disgorge the information it holds about him.
+US-based boffin Professor David Carroll, of the Parsons School of Design in New York, had filed a subject access request (SAR) in the UK, because American law didn't give him any way to get Cambridge Analytica's owner to disgorge the information it holds about him.

-His access to the Commissioner's jurisdiction arose because Carroll's data had been processed by Cambridge Analytica in the UK.
+His access to the watchdog's jurisdiction arose because Carroll's data had been processed by Cambridge Analytica in the UK.

 Cambridge Analytica dismantled for good?
 Nope: It just changed its name to EmerdataREAD MORE